Suicide is preventable. You can be the one to help.

 Most people having suicidal thoughts are in a temporary, serious crisis.
 You can be the one to provide the support and help they need by taking three steps: know the signs of someone who is having suicidal thoughts, find the words to have a direct conversation with them and reach out for help from the many county resources available to those in crisis and their loved ones.

 Whether you are struggling with suicidal thoughts, or are concerned about a loved one who might be, you are not alone.
-The San Mateo County community stands together to support those who are struggling, and guide them to the help they need.
-We have a number of events and training opportunities planned this month for those who would like to get involved in San Mateo County’s suicide prevention efforts.
+The San Mateo County community stands together to support those who are struggling and guide them to the help they need.

 What to Do in a Crisis

-For emergencies that need an immediate response, call 9-1-1
+For emergencies that need an immediate response, call or text 9-1-1.

-Guidelines for calling police during a mental health crisis.
+Refer to the guidelines for calling police during a mental health crisis to find out how to prepare and what to expect.
 Be sure to request a crisis intervention trained (CIT) officer.
-See the guidelines for more info.

 In a crisis, you can also turn to the resources below.